eyeem/Public-API/endpoints/albums/POST_albums_onboarding.md

-# POST /albums/collections
+# POST /albums/onboarding
 ***
-`/albums/collections`
+`/albums/onboarding`

 ### Description
 ***
-Subscribe to all the albums in an onboardingcollection
+Subscribe to all the albums in an onboarding set

 ### Parameters